 - Installing the Insulation Boards; place the boards, so there is no space between them to create breaks.
 After installation, check for any cracks or spaces.
 If there are any, even the width of a credit card, they must be filled with an insulating material.

-– The rasping process; using a sandpaper rasp the entire insulation board surface, not just the joints, to ensure they are level and smooth.
+- The rasping process; using sandpaper to rasp the entire insulation board surface, not just the joints, to ensure they are level and smooth.

 - Base Coat and Mesh Application; apply a prescribed base coat to prevent sunlight from affecting the insulation board surface.
 The mesh is then embedded until it is no longer visible through the base coat.
 Allow the base coat to dry.
 A primer may be used here for complete protection.

 - Finish Coating; apply the finish coat directly over the base coat in a continuous application.